Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 | 9 | *Conjure Barrage*, *Lightning Arrow* |
 | 13 | *Arcane Eye*, *Stoneskin* |
 | 17 | *Swift Quiver*, *Wall of Stone* |

-### Level 3: Guardian's Mark

-As :rsc-bonus-action: **Bonus Action**, you can expend one use of your Channel Divinity to choose a point or a creature within 60 feet, designating its surrounding as a zone of protection, choose one of the following within 60 feet:

-- A fixed point on the ground, or
-- A creature (including yourself), which causes the zone to move with them.

-This protective zone lasts for **1 minute**.
-While active, whenever a creature within **15 feet** of the marked point takes any action or moves, you can make a ranged weapon attack against them using a **Bastion Weapon** (if within normal range).
-This attack doesn’t require any action and can be made up to a number of times equal to your **Charisma modifier** (minimum of 1).

-You cannot take any :rsc-reaction: **Reactions** until the start of your next turn after using this attack.
-The effect ends early if you either:

-- Use up all the allowed attacks, or
-- You have the *Incapacitated* condition.

 ### Level 7: Phalanx Formation